RBC Avion vs. TD Aeroplan Visa Infinite

 Best rewards: RBC Avion Visa Infinite

-Avion and Aeroplan are entirely different rewards programs so it’s difficult to make a fair comparison.
+Avion and Aeroplan are entirely different reward programs, so it's difficult to make a fair comparison.

-That said, if you’re looking for the highest earn rate regardless of value, you’ll probably want to go with the TD Aeroplan Visa Infinite Card.
-You’ll earn 1.5 points per $1 spent on Air Canada travel, gas, and groceries, and 1 point per $1 spent everywhere else.
-The Avion VI earns a flat 1 point per $1 spent with a 25% bonus on travel-related purchases.
+That said, if you're looking for the highest earn rate regardless of value, you'll probably want to go with the TD Aeroplan Visa Infinite Card.
+You'll earn 1.5 points per $1 spent on Air Canada travel, gas, and groceries, and 1 point per $1 spent everywhere else.
+The RBC Avion Visa Infinite earns a flat 1 point per $1 spent with a 25% bonus on travel-related purchases.

-You shouldn’t have any issues getting merchants to accept either Visa card.
-Visa is accepted in 200+ countries around the world and handles more than $4.6 billion in global payments.
+You shouldn't have any issues getting merchants to accept either Visa card.
+Visa is accepted in 250+ countries around the world and handles more than $14.2 trillion in global payments.

-Both the RBC Avion and TD Aeroplan VI cards charge the same interest rate for purchases, cash, advances, and balance transfers.
+Both the RBC and TD cards charge the same interest rate for purchases, cash, advances, and balance transfers.
 These interest rates are on par with the majority of Canadian credit cards.

 Interest rates